epicagency/kineograph/README.md

 Once you're configured, building the JavasScript from the command line is easy:

-    cake build                # build Chosen from source cake watch                # watch coffee/ for changes and build Chosen
+    cake build                # build Kineograph from source cake watch                # watch coffee/ for changes and build Kineograph

 If you're interested, you can find the recipes in Cakefile.